bundlewrap/bundlewrap/docs/content/repo/bundles.md

 Alongside `items.py` you may create another file called `metadata.py`.
 It can be used to do advanced processing of the metadata you configured for your nodes and groups.
 Specifically, it allows each bundle to modify metadata before `items.py` is evaluated.

-These functions take the metadata dictionary generated so far as their single argument.
-You must then return a dictionary with any modifications you need to make plus at least one of several options.
-These functions are called metadata processors and they look like this:
+This is accomplished through metadata processors.
+Metadata processors are functions that take the metadata dictionary generated so far as their single argument.
+You must then return a dictionary with any modifications you need to make plus at least one of several options:

 	@metadata_processor
 	def my_metadata_processor(metadata):